Conservative connection in prison (5)

 'prison' is the definition.

-'conservative connection' is the subsidiary indication.
+'conservative connection' is the wordplay.

 'conservative' becomes 'c' (abbreviation commonly used in UK politics).